 I spent around an hour in Cahal Pech before leaving to my next destination.

 Next stop was Xuantunich Archeological Reserve.
-There were two buses loaded with visitors by the hand-cracked boat crossing Mopan river.
+There were two buses loaded with visitors by the hand-cranked boat crossing Mopan river.
 So, I had to wait for them to go before they let me and 2 other cars on the boat.

 The whole process was quick and free but please donate to these hard-working workers who get paid $20 per day and work 7 days a week.